huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 ---

 > _“Life is like riding a bicycle, to keep balance you must keep moving.” — Albert Einstein_

+> _“If you can’t fly, run.
+If you can’t run, walk.
+If you can’t walk, crawl, but by all means, keep moving.” — Martin Luther King, Jr._

 # [Fire & Movement](https://en.wikipedia.org/wiki/Fire_and_movement)